sdoboli/Lab8_CSC16_S21/README.md

 	no changes added to commit (use "git add" and/or "git commit -a")```

 You will see the lab1_1.cpp file marked as modified.
 Then lab1_1 and out_lab1_1 files as untracked - meanining that git does not 'know' about these files.
-Add out_firstProgram file to your local git repository with command: `git add out_firstProgram`
+Add out_firstProgram file to your local git repository with command: `git add out_lab1_1`

 To commit changes to the local git repository type: `git commit -a ` A text editor will open.
 Write a message that describes your 'change.
 In my case the nano editor opened.
 For example write: "Changed firstProgram.cpp" .
 Save your changes with ctrl-o.
 Exit with ctrl-x.